Sodium Valproate

 Sodium Valproate helps to treat manic episodes associated with bipolar disorder by increasing the amount of a chemical substance called GABA; this helps in blocking the nerve transmission across the brain and provides a calming effect.

 Do not discontinue Sodium Valproate without consulting your doctor.
-To treat your condition effectually, continue taking Sodium Valproate for as long as prescribed.
+To treat your condition effectively, continue taking Sodium Valproate for as long as prescribed.
 Do not be reluctant to speak with your doctor if you experience any difficulty while taking Sodium Valproate; your doctor will reduce the dose gradually to avoid worsening of seizures.

 Birth-control pills like oestrogen-containing products may affect the way Sodium Valproate works.
 It is better to consult the doctor if you are using birth control pills to avoid pregnancy.